suhas-sunder/smart-building-sensor-placement-pso-ga/README.md

 ---

+Our project utilizes the HouseExpo dataset found in this GitHub repository: https://github.com/TeaganLi/HouseExpo

+---

 This repository implements a two-phase optimization framework for smart indoor environments.
 The system uses a hybrid Particle Swarm Optimization (PSO) and Genetic Algorithm (GA) to determine:

 1. Optimal static placement of motion sensors over a 2D floor layout (Phase One)